CodeForCoPB/HackathonApril2018/README.md

 ## Topics
 1. Inspection in Real Time / Where is my Inspector?
-Description: Build a solution that lets residents know when city inspectors will arrive?
+Description: Build a solution that lets residents know when city inspectors will arrive.
 Benefit: Bridging this gap will improve service and transparency to residents.

 2. Decision Tree / What do I need?